thompsondd/Web-based-Video-Analytics-System/README.md

 - For a deeper understanding of the project's structure, you're invited to explore the [Project Detail section](https://github.com/thompsondd/Web-based-Video-Analytics-System/blob/main/README.md#2-project-detail).
 - **Note**:
    - [Update 27/9/2023]
-      - If you have error regarding to pytube, please uninstall pytube and use below code to install fixed version.
+      - If you have an error regarding pytube, please uninstall pytube and use the below code to install the fixed version.
          ```
          pip install git+https://github.com/thompsondd/pytube.git
          ```